Donny Boy

 Think thats the only thing that would worry be by going into a Seat.
 Still ....
 It'll be a new experiance... :shrug:

 You get your good ones and bad one, same as any other manufacturer.
 Costs will vary between Stealers too.
-Shop around and remember you dont have to use a Stealer, use a specialist if you want - as long as they're VAT registered and use SEAT approved parts your warranty is intact thanks to the EU Block Exemption rules. (do a search for more info)
+Shop around and remember you dont have to use a dealer, use a specialist if you want - as long as they're VAT registered and use SEAT approved parts your warranty is intact thanks to the EU Block Exemption rules. (do a search for more info)

 Johnsey said:

 You get your good ones and bad one, same as any other manufacturer.
 Costs will vary between Stealers too.
-Shop around and remember you dont have to use a Stealer, use a specialist if you want - as long as they're VAT registered and use SEAT approved parts your warranty is intact thanks to the EU Block Exemption rules. (do a search for more info)
+Shop around and remember you dont have to use a dealer, use a specialist if you want - as long as they're VAT registered and use SEAT approved parts your warranty is intact thanks to the EU Block Exemption rules. (do a search for more info)

 Will be a lease car anyway (company car) - so not that worried :)